 To advance the knowledge and practice of medicine in neuroscience through basic and clinical research, education of medical professionals, and innovation in clinical techniques and technology.

 U.S. News & World Report consistently ranks Barrow as a top center for neurology and neurosurgery in the country.
 We are the only hospital in the nation that is triple certified by The Joint Commission in Traumatic Brain Injury, Spinal Cord Injury, and Comprehensive Stroke.
 Barrow boasts a Level I trauma center, CARF-accredited neuro-rehabilitation programs, and more certified neuroscience registered nurses (CNRN) than any other hospital in the world.

-A decades-long destination for neuroscience education, Barrow was ranked second in the nation for reputation in 2022 by Doximity for its neurosurgical residency program.
+A decades-long destination for neuroscience education, Barrow was ranked second in the nation for reputation in 2022 by Doximity for its Neurosurgery Residency Program.
+In addition, our Neurology Residency Program was ranked 45th in the country by Doximity for 2022, climbing 30 spots from the previous year.
 Barrow has contributed to many breakthroughs in neuroscience and neurosurgery, including refining the cardiac standstill procedure, isolating the gene for the inherited form of cerebral cavernous malformations, and pioneering thoracoscopic spinal surgery.
 We are a leader in harnessing innovative technologies and procedures, such as minimally invasive spine surgery, microscopic techniques, and robotic spine surgery.

 Departments, Centers & Programs, Education, and Research